Organization: The Sanborn Map Company, Inc.

 If selected to fill the position, a candidate would be required to pass a drug screen and satisfy the requirements of a National Criminal History Check (NCHC) to verify the identity of the individual applying for clearance and to determine the individual’s suitability for the position.

-Applicant must be a U.S. citizen or possess a current work visa.
+Applicant must be a U.S. citizen.

 Sanborn offers a comprehensive health and wellness program which includes medical, dental, vision, 401k, holiday, PTO, EAP, disability and life insurance benefits.